wizelineacademy/react-apprenticeship-capstone4/README.md

 - Loading indicator appears on all the components that consume an API (10 points)
 - PropTypes are implemented correctly for all your components (10 points)

-### Submitting your Deliverable

-- Once you’ve covered all the requirements specified above and completed all the bullets on the Evaluation Criteria section, push your changes to your branch and open a PR that can be merged into your main branch of your own GitHub repository.
-- Deploy your app into a hosting service such as Netlify, Firebase, Heroku, GitHub Pages, etc.
-- Share the links of both your PR and your application to your mentor

 ## Deliverable 4